 Consistent with section 408(b)(2)(D) of FFDCA, EPA has reviewed the available scientific data and other relevant information in support of this action.
-EPA has sufficient data to assess the hazards and to make a determination on aggregate exposure, consistent with section 408(b)(2) of FFDCA, for a tolerance for residues of flumetsulam on beans (dry) at 0.05 ppm ppm.
+EPA has sufficient data to assess the hazards of and to make a determination on aggregate exposure, consistent with section 408(b)(2) of FFDCA, for a tolerance for residues of halosulfuron-methyl the commodities alfalfa, forage at 1.0 ppm and alfalfa, hay at 2.0 ppm.
 EPA's assessment of exposures and risks associated with establishing the tolerance follows.